ApolloAuto/apollo/modules/perception/README.md

  * **PointPillars Obstacle Detection**
  * **Online PointPillars Model Training Service**

 The perception module incorporates the capability of using multiple cameras, radars (front and rear) and LiDARs to recognize obstacles and fuse their individual tracks to obtain a final track list.
 The obstacle sub-module detects, classifies and tracks obstacles.
 This sub-module also predicts obstacle motion and position information (e.g., heading and velocity).
 Besides, we provide an online service for training PointPillars models using your own data (https://github.com/ApolloAuto/apollo/blob/master/docs/Apollo_Fuel/Perception_Lidar_Model_Training/README.md).
 For lane line, we construct lane instances by postprocessing lane parsing pixels and calculate the lane relative location to the ego-vehicle (L0, L1, R0, R1, etc.).

-***\**Note: Camera obstacle detection is not available so far due to the in-process model upgrading.
-We are still working on refactoring the camera detection module.
-However, camera traffic light detection still works.***

 ## Architecture